noahscheffey/noahscheffey/cyber_defense_report.md

 `DeviceNetworkEvents` are queried to answer the most critical open question: what did the attacker do on the network during their interactive RDP session?
 All 57 network events from the administrator session window are cross-referenced against the full attacker IP list.

 **Key finding:** All 57 connections used ports 80 or 443 exclusively and resolved to Microsoft or CDN infrastructure.
 Zero matches to any known attacker IP.
 No C2 beaconing, no data exfiltration, no tool downloads observed.
-The session appears to have been GUI exploration -- the attacker landed an interactive desktop but did not execute a payload before the collection window closed.
+The session appears to have been GUI exploration.
+The attacker landed an interactive desktop but did not execute a payload before the collection window closed.

 ```kusto
 let MyDevice = "corp-na03-ido2";